Advice from the Other Side

-I asked students and parents from the Class of 2015 to share their advice for students and parents about to begin the college admissions process.
+I asked students and parents to share their advice for students and parents about to begin the college admissions process.
 Who better to provide guidance than those who have just completed the journey?

 Here is some of the advice that they offered….